hanpm/Cloud-Resume/README.md

 # Cloud-Resume
 Deploying a shorten version of my current resume into the cloud with AWS (S3, Route 53, AWS Certificate Manager, CloudFront).
+[Access the resume here.](https://han-pham-resume.click/)

 ## Project Description
-The purpose is this project to practice AWS by deploying a shorten version of my resume
+The purpose is this project to practice AWS by deploying a shorten version of my resume.

 - Created a resume using HTML and CSS.
 - Used a custom domain name using Amazon Route 53.